 If at any time obligations insured or issued by a Reserve Financial Guaranty provider with respect to the Series 2021A Refunding Bonds or the Series 2021B Refunding Bonds, as applicable, shall no longer maintain the required ratings set forth in the definition of "Reserve Financial Guaranty" in the Trust Agreement, the Successor Agency shall have no obligation to provide or cause to be provided cash or a substitute Reserve Financial Guaranty meeting such requirements, to the extent necessary to satisfy the Series 2021A Reserve Account Requirement or the Series 2021B Reserve Account Requirement, as applicable.
-Further, the Successor Agency shall have no obligation to replace the Series 2021A Reserve Policy or the Series 2021B Reserve Policy, as applicable, or to deposit any cash in the Series 2021A Reserve Account or Series 2021B Reserve Account, as applicable, if at any time that the Series 2021A Refunding Bonds or the Series 2021B Refunding Bonds, as applicable, are Outstanding, amounts are not available under the Series 2021A Reserve Policy or the Series 2021B Reserve Policy, as applicable, other than in connection with a draw on the applicable Series 2021A Reserve Policy or the Series 2021B Reserve Policy.
+Further, the Successor Agency shall have no obligation to replace the Series 2021A Reserve Policy or the Series 2021B Reserve Policy, as applicable, or to deposit any cash in the Series 2021A Reserve Account or Series 2021B Reserve Account, as applicable, if at any time that the Series 2021A Refunding Bonds or the Series 2021B Refunding Bonds, as applicable, are Outstanding, amounts are not available under the Series 2021A Reserve Policy or the Series 2021A Reserve Policy or the Series 2021A Reserve Policy or the Series 2021B Reserve Policy.